+The City of Hamilton’s Street Tree Planting program offers free trees to homeowners in Hamilton.
 Trees are planted in the City-owned road allowance of your property.
 The measurement of the road allowance varies depending on the survey or neighbourhood you live in.

-It's as easy as 1-2-3!
+Getting your tree is as easy as 1-2-3!

 - If you live on a standard lot, you can have one tree planted on the road allowance on your property.

 - If you live on a corner lot, you can have up to three trees planted.

 - Trees will not be planted in any boulevard locations where the width of grass area is less than 1.75 metres.

 We offer approximately 40 choices of native and some non-native trees which provide diversity to our streets and ensure that we plant trees suitable for the location.
 Planting a variety of trees reduces the loss of tree canopy due to disease and insect damage and increases the sustainability of our Urban Forest.
 Our Forestry Investigator will do a site inspection to assist in selecting a tree species that is site appropriate.

 The City’s Forestry Section is currently in a temporary suspension of Maple Tree planting to build diversity in our tree canopy, thereby building a robust canopy to better withstand pathogens.
 Our Forestry Staff would be happy to help in selection of alternate species.